Souheil-Yazji/FactorySimulation/README.md

 This repo contains the code for our SYSC 4005 Simulator.

-It can be run and built from after being imported as a project into an Eclipse IDE.
+It can be run and built after being imported as a project into an Eclipse IDE.